 Working with an IoT enabler platform brings forth a number of challenges.
 Enabler platforms provide the fully-fledged infrastructure and the environment for companies to build their own IoT products and set up IoT cases.
-While it makes it possible to get started at a much greater pace and get to full IoT deployment with significantly less upfront investment, the enabler platform does not absolve organizations from the need to strategize, plan carefully, and map out their IoT effort from the edge all the way up to the cloud.
+While it makes it possible to get started at a much greater pace and get to mass IoT deployment with significantly less upfront investment, the enabler platform does not absolve organizations from the need to strategize, plan carefully, and map out their IoT effort from the edge all the way up to the cloud.

 For one thing, the platform itself will only generate value if organizations start off on the right foot.
 This involves setting up a viable data strategy, scoping up their maturity level, and realigning according to current need.

 The first line of defence is the data strategy and finding ways to make use of all data coming from multiple different endpoints, consolidating the data coming from older-generation machines, legacy equipment, and any new smart device.
 So you need a platform that can handle and unify data coming from a connected device that use different data formats and a variety of communication protocols.
 Data sharing has to be tackled from the outset so that you are freely able to share data with cloud systems and IT.

 Settling on a healthy ratio between edge and cloud

 Another part of the data strategy is settling on a healthy ratio between edge and cloud analytics.
 The amount of data that has to be pre-processed at the edge and the data aimed for high-quality IoT analytics in the cloud need to be distributed in a way that makes sense.
 The right balance between edge and cloud will be different for each company and for each business case.